UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_remote_desktop_website.md

     See [the 'get inside the university networks' page](../getting_started/get_inside_sunet.md)

-???- question "How does it look like to try to access a remote desktop from outside of SUNET?"
+???- question "What does it look like to try to access a remote desktop from outside of SUNET?"

     ![Nothing will appear in your browser](./img/login_uppmax_bianca_website_outside_sunet_browser_short.png)